 But what I do want you to really think about is:

 - Are you making a conscious choice about your relationship with money?

 - Or are you letting fear and anxiety get in the way, preventing you from charging what you feel that your services are truly worth?

 And here’s the other thing…

-After being at the brunt of a lot of criticism around being a profitable business, I think it’s important to also not judge or criticise others, and we need to accept and respect the choices that people make whether they do want to make money from a spiritual business, or whether they don’t.
+After being at the brunt of a lot of criticism around being a profitable business, I think it’s important to also not judge or criticize others, and we need to accept and respect the choices that people make whether they do want to make money from a spiritual business, or whether they don’t.

-The thing is that it is a free market, and if you're delivering value—even if you’re charging high prices—that’s going to be great, because you're going to attract the right people into that space.
+The thing is that it is a free market, and if you're delivering value—even if you’re charging high prices—that’s going to be great because you're going to attract the right people into that space.
 Yeah, I think that’s what I wanted to say!

 Beautiful.
 So, I’m going to wrap it up there just because I’ve kind of lost my train of thought for a second.
 But really, I want you to have this clean and clear relationship with money, particularly if you're a spiritual practitioner, and you are charging money, or you’re about to start charging money for your readings.

 I want you to know that there is no judgment.
 You can do whatever you feel called to do, but I want you to do it in a way that is with love and with openness and with a really good feeling.
 You can make money from a spiritual business, and it can be a very ethical, clean practice—that’s for sure.